Sophie Deraspe: Vital Signs (2009)

-The Wolves (2015)
+The Wolves (2014)

 2015 was particularly productive for Deraspe, who completed two feature films that year.
 The Wolves (Les Loups), a Canada-France co-production, brought together Quebec actors Evelyne Brochu, Louise Portal, Benoît Gouin, Gilbert Sicotte and newcomer Cindy-Mae Arsenault, a native of the Magdalen Islands, where the film was shot.
 The film depicts a young woman who arrives on an island during the spring thaw and sets out to become part of the community of islanders, who earn their livelihood from seal hunting.
 The Wolves was shown at the Whistler Film Festival, where Louise Portal's performance received a Special Mention, and at the Torino Film Festival in 2015, where the Fipresci jury named it Best Film.
 The Wolves was also released theatrically in Quebec.

-A Gay Girl in Damascus (2015)
+The Amina Profile (2015)

-A Gay Girl in Damascus: The Amina Profile (U.S. title) is the director's first feature-length documentary.
+The Amina Profile, also known in the United States as A Gay Girl in Damascus: The Amina Profile, is the director's first feature-length documentary.
 After its world premiere at the 2015 Sundance Film Festival, the film was shown at numerous other festivals, winning awards for Best Documentary at TLVFest in Tel Aviv and GAZE in Dublin, Ireland, as well as the Grand Prize at Japan Prize in 2016, before IFC Films acquired the U.S. rights for distribution theatrically and on their digital platform docclub.com [archive].
 La Presse gave it 4 1/2 stars, calling it "powerful, brilliant... extremely well constructed", while Variety praised its "slippery, deftly woven narrative.